sing-group/aibench-project/docs/source/customizing.rst

 =======================

-AIBench comes with several configuration files in order to change its default behaviour.
+AIBench comes with several configuration files in order to change its default behavior.
 They are all inside the ``src/main/global-resources/conf`` directory.

 - ``aibench.conf``.
 Basic configuration of the AIBench runtime and bootstrap process.